mkavana/docs/_posts/11-add-content/2020-06-02-edit-in-browser.md

 video_url: "none"
 ---

-This guide describes using a web browser to add content to, or edit, a markdown file on GitHub.
+This guide describes using a web browser to edit, or add content into, a markdown file on GitHub.

 > **Note**: This guide assumes that the markdown file you are adding content to, or editing, exists on GitHub already.
 As an example, this guide uses a markdown file from the WayPoint Ventures' test repository (**Testrepo1**) on GitHub at [https://github.com/WaypointVentures/Testrepo1/](https://github.com/WaypointVentures/Testrepo1/).
 Modify the following instructions to suit your preferred markdown file and GitHub repository (repo).